 top of page

-Community Garden
+Community Gardens

-Join the Sandown Community!
+Join the Sandown Community Gardens!

 Sandown has built a lively community space where folks can get their hands in the dirt, grow delicious, nutrient-dense food, meet their neighbours, and contribute to the restoration and stewardship of the land.

-Members can access their garden at any time, and are asked to please be respectful of the working farm, and keep the gate closed and the deer out!
+Members can access their garden at any time, and are asked to please be respectful of the working farm, and to keep the gate closed and the deer out!

 The Sandown News